grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/400 Troubleshooting.md

 ## How to open a firewall for the k6 Cloud services {#open-firewall}

-`k6 cloud` tests use k6's cloud infrastructure.
+`k6 cloud` tests use k6 Cloud infrastructure.
-These are dynamically allocated from our cloud providers and k6 does not know the source IP until the test is running.
+IPs are dynamically allocated from our cloud providers and k6 does not know the source IP until the test is running.

 To open your firewall to k6 cloud traffic, you have multiple options.

 ### Open up your firewall to the whole range of AWS IP addresses

-In this case, you would open the firewall to the load zones where you want to run your load test from.
+For this method, open the firewall to the load zones where you want to run your load test from.
 Refer to [the list of cloud IPs](/cloud/cloud-reference/ips) for specifics.

 ### Identify traffic with unique headers, query params, or data